slub/mets-mods2tei/README.md

   If `--ocr` is given, then also read the ALTO full-text files from the fileGrp in `--text-group`, and convert page contents accordingly (in physical order).

-Decorate page boundaries with image and page numbers, and reference the corresponding base image files from `--img-group`.
+  Decorate page boundaries with image and page numbers.
+Moreover, if `--add- refs` contains `page`, then reference the corresponding base image files (by file name) from `--img-group`.
+Likewise, if `--add-refs` contains `line`, then reference the corresponding textline segments (by XML ID) from `--text- group`.

   Output XML to `--output (use '-' for stdout), log to stderr.`

 Options:
-  -O, --output FILENAME           File path to write TEI output to -o, --ocr                       Serialize OCR into resulting TEI -T, --text-group TEXT           File group which contains the full text -I, --img-group TEXT            File group which contains the images -l, --log-level [DEBUG|INFO|WARN|ERROR|OFF]
+  -O, --output FILENAME           File path to write TEI output to -o, --ocr                       Serialize OCR into resulting TEI -T, --text-group TEXT           File group which contains the full-text -I, --img-group TEXT            File group which contains the images -r, --add-refs [page|line]
+  -l, --log-level [DEBUG|INFO|WARN|ERROR|OFF]
   -h, --help                      Show this message and exit.
 ```